We are an FAA Certified repair station specializing in

 I've been a pilot for 36 years, an FAA

-mechanic for 31 years, hold an FAA Inspection Authorization (IA), FAA
+mechanic for more than 31 years, I hold an FAA Inspection Authorization (IA), FAA

 Repairman certificate and FCC General Radio Operators License (GROL).

-in 1981.
-At ERAU I majored in Avionics/Electronics in addition to the A&P
+in 1981 I majored in Avionics/Electronics in addition to the A&P

 maintenance program and received my A&P along with a FCC General Radio Operator